jurteam/jur-node/README.md

 Proof of Authority (PoA) is a consensus algorithm used in the Jur Node to validate and confirm transactions.
 In a PoA system, network participants, known as validators or nodes, are pre-approved and identified entities with recognized authority or reputation.

-We need to generate Aura and Grandpa keys to set up or join a multi-node Jur chain.
+We need to generate Aura and Grandpa keys to set up or join a multi-node Jur Chain.
 Here are the commands to generate both keys:

 **Generate Aura Key:**